Primary Advisor/Dissertation Chair

 Focus Group, Interview, Observation

 Paitrick, Kyra Jo, "Benefits Provided To American Indian Youth Through Gidaakiimanaaniwigamig Stem Camps" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4141.